Snowy0521/Razavi_Electronics_Notes/Electronics_Razavi_04.md

-# Razavi Electronics 1, Lec 4
+# Razavi Electronics 1, Lec 4, PN Junction in Equilibrium and Reverse Bias

 This is my note for the electronics from razavi, I hope I can keep going it!!!